MandiYang/MYgames/README.md

  or install package by downloading from [release section](https://github.com/MandiYang/MYgames/releases)

- version 0.0.2 is deleted because of some problems
+ Version 0.0.2 is deleted because of some issues